 Focus of companies related to automotive

-Another change, according to A.T.
+Other challenges facing automotive industry future, according to A.T.
 Kearney, is a shift in the value share.
 Leading car manufacturers will still have a place in the market because many hardware car components will remain the same (like engines/motors and drivetrains).
 Software systems, however, are more vital for a high-tech car.
 Software systems are both more expensive than hardware for an autonomous vehicle and are considered more valuable by consumers.
 This means that tech companies hold all the aces, since they contribute the most to an autonomous vehicle’s total value.

 Automotive manufacturers will become team players to win big

 The impact of self-driving cars on the auto industry will result not only in new competition but also in room for collaboration.
 Having limited expertise in technology development, traditional auto manufacturers will seek professionals to work with.
 In fact, 82% of automotive executives believe it will be a Silicon Valley company that launches an autonomous car to market in the next four years.
 Beyond that, 78% say that this vehicle will be assembled by a traditional OEM.

 With all new technologies merging, you have to have partners, because you can’t be expert in everything.

 Today, the race for an autonomous car is a team competition.
 And many companies have already found their teammates from other industries.
 Take Toyota, for example, which recently announced its list of partners at the Consumer Electronics Show 2018.
 Amazon, Uber, and Pizza Hut are among them.
 Toyota’s new autonomous car is the e-Palette, a vehicle designed for different lifestyles and businesses including e-commerce and package delivery.